Spencer Sanders: Oklahoma State

 Sanders redshirted his true freshman season.
 After competing with Dru Brown throughout spring practice and summer training camp, Sanders was named the Cowboys starting quarterback just before the season opener.
 Sanders was named the Big 12 Conference Newcomer of the Week for week 2 after throwing for 250 yards and three touchdowns on 12 of 18 passing with 51 yards rushing in slightly more than one half of play against McNeese State.
 Sanders was named the Newcomer of the Week a second time after completing nine of 12 passes for 158 yards and two touchdowns while rushing for another 88 yards in a 34–27 win against TCU.
 The following game against Kansas Sanders suffered a torn ligament in his throwing hand, ending his redshirt freshman season.
 He threw for 2,065 yards with 16 touchdowns and 11 interceptions while rushing for 625 yards and two touchdowns and was named the conference Offensive Freshman of the Year.

 Sanders suffered an ankle injury in the first quarter of 2020 season opening game against Tulsa and missed the following game.
 He finished the season with 2,007 passing yards with 14 touchdowns and eight interceptions.
 Sanders was named the MVP of the 2020 Cheez-It Bowl after passing for 305 yards and four touchdowns in a 37–34 win against the Miami Hurricanes.

 Sanders missed the opener of his redshirt junior season against Missouri State after he tested positive for COVID-19.
 He passed for 214 yards and one touchdown and 93 yards and another touchdown in Oklahoma State's 37–33 rivalry game victory against Oklahoma.
 Sanders was named first team All-Big 12 after completing 243 of 392 pass attempts for 2,839 yards and 20 touchdown passes against 12 interceptions and 668 rushing yards with six touchdowns.

 On December 5, 2022, it was reported by multiple sources that Sanders intended to enter the transfer portal.

 Ole Miss

 On January 19, 2023, Sanders transferred to Ole Miss.
-He spent the season backing up Jaxson Dart, accruing 40 snaps across nine games and passing for three touchdowns.
+He served as the primary backup to Jaxson Dart during the 2023 season.
+Sanders made his Rebels debut in the season opener against Mercer, completing 8 of 14 passes for 134 yards and two touchdowns.
+He appeared in nine games during the season, completing 19 of 29 passes for 278 yards and three touchdowns while adding 45 rushing yards.